Remember a show called the Power Rangers?

 I like the CTA button and the copy on it.
 The lead capture form, however, is too long.
 It’s arranged properly but still too long.

-Don’t just use a cookie cutter design for all your landing pages.
-If you want to get the most number of registrants for your webinar, make sure your landing page doesn’t make the mistakes that these pages made.
+Don’t just use a cookie cutter design for all your post-click landing pages.
+If you want to get the most number of registrants for your webinar, make sure your post-click landing page doesn’t make the mistakes that these pages made.
 Sign up for an Instapage Enterprise demo today.